 Evidence

 Rating: Circle One: S NI U

-Evaluator's s Signature Unit Member's Signature
+Evaluator's Signature Unit Member's Signature

 Date Date

 Signature indicates knowledge of, not necessarily agreement with, the report.
 The unit member has the right to respond in writing.
 The response will be attached to this Final Evaluation Report and placed in the unit member's personnel file.
 Agreement Between AUHSD and AEA, Continued ACALANES UNION HIGH SCHOOL DISTRICT TEACHER LIBRARIAN Form C-NC Post Observation Report

-The evaluator will deliver a draft of the Final Evaluation Report to the unit member on or before May 1 and hold the Final Evaluation Report conference with the unit report on or before May 15.
+The evaluator will deliver a draft of the Final Evaluation Report to the unit member on or before April 20 and hold the Final Evaluation Report conference with the unit report on or before April 30.
 The report may not contain evidence for every component.

 Unit Member Evaluator

 Site School Year

 Status: □ Temporary □ Probationary 1 □ Probationary 2 □ Permanent

-Currently in the Peer Assistance and Re eview (PAR) Program: □ Yes □ No
+Currently in tl he Peer Assistance and Re eview (PAR) Program: □ Yes □ No

-Observation Dat te:
+Observation D Pate:

-Observation Set ting:
+Observation S etting: